PuttPuttTheTruck/PuttPuttTheTruck/README.md

-- I'm PuttPuttTheTruck and I make games as "Linear Interpolation"
+- I'm Saul and I make games as "Linear Interpolation"
-- I’m currently working on a player-choice driven game told through texting.
+- I’m currently working on a player-choice driven game told through texting and a local-multiplayer stick-figure fighting game.
-- My other projects are here: https://www.youtube.com/channel/UCkCrFd1ib8CsLxPyvslKoCg
+- Footage of my previous projects (including VR) are here: https://www.youtube.com/channel/UCkCrFd1ib8CsLxPyvslKoCg
 - How to reach me: saulmiroullman@gmail.com